DFINITY-Education/web-development/module-4.md

 The `Governor` constructor takes two parameters: `starterApp` and `VoteThreshold`. `starterApp` is the id of the canister that stores our `App` actor, while `voteThreshold`, a float between 0 and 1, specifies the proportion of votes that a proposal must receive in order to pass and be enacted.

 We create `proposals` to store all proposals that are proposed.
-Proposals remain in this list even after they have been cancelled, defeated, or succeeded.
+Proposals remain in this list even after they have been canceled, defeated, or succeeded.

 The `propose` method, which has been implemented for you, accepts the id of a new proposed `App` canister.
 We use this `newApp` and the id of the canister that proposed it (stored in `msg.caller`) to create a new `Proposal` (which has been factored out by the helper `makeProposal`).
 Note that our `proposals` array is mutable, so we must first `freeze` the current array before appending our new `Proposal`.
-Finally, we `thaw` the array before reseting the value of `proposals`.
+Finally, we `thaw` the array before resetting the value of `proposals`.

 `checkProposal` checks if the given proposal has exceeded its `ttl`, and, if so, runs the necessary calculation to determine if the proposal status should switch to `#succeeded` or `#defeated`.
 We have created `checkProposal` and `_checkProposal` to allow this function to both be used within the `Governor` canister (as a helper in `voteOnProposal`) and for external canister calls. `checkProposal` is for external calls (hence the `async` result) while `_checkProposal` is for internal canister use only.